 ENGL 490.
-Directed Studies - An individualized program of reading, writing, editing, and conferences in which the student will develop a significant portfolio of writing.Required for the English major with writing emphasis.
-The student will consult with the Area Chair of Humane learning to arrange for an instructor and develop a tutorial proposal.Three semester hours.
+Directed Studies - An individualized program of reading, writing, editing, and conferences in which the student will develop a significant writing project.
+Student may choose to focus on a creative project or a research-based textual analysis and will develop a project in consultation with an English professor.
+Required to complete the major.
+Three semester hours.